 Opportunities: Stepped discounts have become increasingly common in the past few years because they read to customers more like generous offers from the store rather than an expression of desperation.
 These are best when you aren’t trying to move a single, specific product or product line, but rather increase foot traffic, retain loyal customers, and move product in general in a slow period of the year.
 Consider offering coupons for stepped discounts to specific factions of your customer base through a free Clover app like Rewards.

 What it is: A little outside of the norm, a charitable promotion doesn’t really help your bottom line in the short term, but rather elevates your brand within the community.
 Instead of garnering benefits of increased sales, you’re giving a certain percentage of product sales to a specific charity your customers feel good about.
-This can be a highly effective marketing strategy, which you can read more about here.
+This can be a highly effective marketing strategy (read more about this tactic here).

 Opportunities: If your business is healthy and financially stable, a charitable promotion can serve to elevate your standing in the community, while retaining the value of your offerings.
 Shoppers feel that they are doing something good for their community by buying your products, but their association of value with your products is unchanged.
 This can build brand and customer loyalty.

-Choose wisely when planning your next sale or promotion.
-Remember, now matter how much you map out, something will surprise you.
+Choose wisely when planning your next sale or promotion, and keep your business goals in mind when selecting a promotional model.
 Be reasonably flexible so you can keep your customers happy and protect your bottom line.
-If you make your rules too specific and complicated it won’t inspire engagement.
+If you make your rules too specific and complicated, it won’t inspire engagement.
 But if you are too lax, you could be left with no inventory and not enough profit.
-So mix it up!
 Make your promotion strategy fun but unpredictable so that customers regularly check in on your inventory and offerings.